Configure an AD Authentication Provider#

 -

-To secure communication between TheHive and the domain controllers using Secure Sockets Layer (SSL) encryption, turn on the Use SSL toggle.
+To secure communication between TheHive and the domain controllers using SSL/TLS encryption, turn on the Use SSL toggle.

 This encrypts authentication requests and responses, protecting sensitive data from interception during transmission.

-For more information about configuring SSL, refer to the Configure SSL topic.
+For more information about configuring SSL/TLS, refer to Configure JVM Trust for SSL/TLS Certificates.

 -